COVESA/commercial-vehicle-information-specifications/docs-gen/content/_index.md

 Currently this syntax can only be used for two-dimensional instantiations.

-### Datatypes tree
+### Extension 3: Allowed datatype reference
 One of the information rule sets that HIM supports is the type definition rule set.
-A type definition tree is able to define strutcs and enums (allowed) that can be referenced from trees of other information types.
+A type definition tree is able to define structs and enums (allowed) that can be referenced from trees of other information types.
 Such a tree is defined in the spec/objects/Datatypes directory, currently containing the enums (allowed) that is used in the VSS tree.
 This tree has a structure that mirrors the structure from the VSS tree where the enums were originally used.
 This structure might later be changed to a more generic structuring to yield reference path names more decoupled from the VSS structure.